-- 4.1 The following is a list of typical actions where we may provide faster or extra services and support, depending on the circumstances, the need and the situation. - Priority repairs see Appendix 1 - Carrying out repairs which are normally the responsibility of the tenant and/or waiving recharges in some circumstances. - Additional support and/or efforts to arrange suitable temporary accommodation when a repair cannot be completed within a reasonable timescale, where this might put the customer at risk.
-Alternative accommodation cannot be guaranteed, particularly where a customer/household has more complex needs. - More regular contact.
-This may include additional home visits or visits by more than one officer at a time. - Longer appointment times.
-Waiting longer for people to answer the door. - Tenancy Sustainment services for those who are struggling financially. - Assistance with relevant form filling. - Liaison with family, friends and support providers where we have specific consent to do so. - Provision of information in alternative formats. - Use of interpretation services, including British Sign Language. - Provision of aids and adaptations. - Bursaries for young people 14-24.
+- 4.1 The following is a list of typical actions where we may provide faster or extra services and support, depending on the circumstances, the need, and the situation. - Priority repairs see Appendix 1. - Carrying out repairs which are normally the responsibility of the customer and/or waiving recharges in some circumstances. - Additional support and/or efforts to arrange suitable temporary accommodation when a repair cannot be completed within a reasonable timescale, where this might put the customer at risk.
+Alternative accommodation cannot be guaranteed, particularly where a customer/household has more complex needs.
+Having clear and accessible communication channels such as provision of information in alternative formats and/or use of interpretation services, including British Sign Language. - Having clear and accessible communication channels such as provision of information in alternative formats and/or use of interpretation services, including British Sign Language. - More regular contact.
+This may include additional home visits or visits by more than one officer at a time. - Longer appointment times. - Waiting longer for people to answer the door. - Sustainment services for those who are struggling financially. - Assistance with relevant form filling. - Liaison with family, friends and support providers where we have specific consent to do so. - Provision of aids and adaptations. - Management transfer considerations.

 4.2 The list does not cover every possible situation, and we (alongside our contractors) will use this policy as a guide to determine when special priority may be needed.
-When staff or operatives do exercise discretion, they should report back to the manager of the relevant service.